Xinyi-Lai/Covid19PolicyHelper/README.md

 ### Accomplishments that we're proud of

+- We modified the classical SEIR model to fit the COVID-19 pandemic by considering the people in "quarantine" and making use of the hospitalized data.
+To our suprise, simple as our model seems, it fits the real data pretty well.
+Also, we found that by controling the transmission parameters, even if with a small change, the outcome may be completely different, which reveals the importance of policymaking.
 - Some models we obtained in part 3, though simple, are performing quite well regarding the model diagonostics and prediction making metrics, implying that those are models
 - We did find out some really interesting relationships between the development of a pandemic and the social/environmental conditions of a state.
 Simple models tell a big story.
 The models that engage geographic and demographic predictors as significant factors should raise our awareness of the importance of geographic and demographic factors in decision making.